stefanofoti/musa/docs/Architecture.md

 - MQTT<br/>

 ##### Clarification about the ESP32 board
 We are conscious that in our architecture plan we mentioned the STM-Nucleo as the chosen board.
 We are also conscious that the STM-Nucleo is mandatory for this project.
-Anyway, one of the team members had a personal ESP32 board already available and due to the restrictions of this particular period (a global pandemic that made difficult to us to get a STM-Nucleo from our laboratory or to find one in a reasonable time), we decided to use his ESP32 for the final delivery demo, also because it had similar characteristics to the STM-Nucleo boards.
+Anyway, one of the team members had a personal ESP32 board already available and due to the restrictions of this particular period (a global pandemic that made difficult to us to get a STM-Nucleo from our laboratory or to find one in a reasonable time), we decided to use his ESP32 for the final delivery demo.

 ##### Clarification about Azure Database
 Even if we declared to use the Azure Database, for our demo we used a DbContext through the Entity Framework even for the artworks' details; for the purposes that we set for our delivery, it is good and we already tuned it up for managing positioning on BE side.
 In a real deployment, it is easy to integrate the Azure Database or any external database/data source.